The following Corporate practice note provides comprehensive and up to date legal information covering:

 The key reference to 'acting in concert' in the Code is in the Definitions section.

-The operation of the UK takeovers regime may be affected by Brexit, although the Panel is not proposing any changes to the treatment of concert parties as a
+The operation of the UK takeovers regime has been affected by Brexit, although none of these changes relate to the treatment of concert parties for the purposes of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Unlike many other countries, the UK has no unfair competition law.
 Brand owners seeking to prevent competitors from marketing ‘copycat’ products or using misleading advertising have to rely on a combination of different intellectual property rights.
 These rights include the common law right to